MicrosoftDocs/Viva/Viva/learning/academy-copilot.md

 ## Prerequisites

-To access the academy in Viva Learning, Users must have a **Copilot for M365** license, in addition to either a Viva Learning Seeded or Premium license.
+To access the academy in Viva Learning, Users must have a **Microsoft M365 Copilot** license, in addition to a Viva Learning seeded or premium license.

 > [!IMPORTANT]
 > - Viva Learning seeded is included as part of Microsoft 365 E3 and E5, as well as Office 365 E1, E3, and E5.
 Please refer the complete [list](https://www.microsoft.com/en-in/microsoft-viva/pricing).
-> - Viva Learning Premium is available as a standalone license or as a part of Viva Suite license.
+> - Viva Learning Premium is available as a standalone license or as a part of Viva Suite.
 > - It may take up to 7 days for license updates to reflect in Viva Learning.

 Users need to meet the following criteria to access Copilot Academy:

-1. A user profile provisioned within a tenant that has a Copilot for M365 license.
+1. A user profile provisioned within a tenant that has a Copilot license.

 2. Assigned a paid license of Microsoft Viva Suite or Viva Learning.

-> [!NOTE]
-> - As a part of [407387](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=407387) users can access Copilot Academy if they have a Copilot for M365 license and a Viva Learning (premium or seeded) license.
-> - Viva Learning seeded access is included with the Microsoft 365 E3 and E5 licenses as well as Office 365 E1, E2, E3, E5, F2, F3, and G3 licenses.
-Viva Learning Premium is available either as a standalone license or as part of the Viva Suite license.
-The Academy experience is identical for users with either a Viva Learning Seeded or Premium license.

 ## Configure Copilot Academy

 Copilot Academy is enabled by default and discoverable for users who meet the criteria within their Viva Learning app under the **Academies** dropdown navigation menu.

-Users with a Copilot for Microsoft 365 license receive an in-app notification on Copilot Academy from Microsoft Teams.
+Users with a Copilot license receive an in-app notification on Copilot Academy from Microsoft Teams.

-Knowledge Administrators of tenants who have least one Copilot for Microsoft 365 license can disable Copilot Academy from the **Admin** tab in Viva Learning under the **Manage academies** section.
+Knowledge Administrators of tenants who have least one Copilot license can disable Copilot Academy from the **Admin** tab in Viva Learning under the **Manage academies** section.

 ![Screenshot of the Manage academies page in the admin tab.](../media/learning/academy-copilot-admin.png)